Experience the World Heritage Site

 The Examination

-The Examination puts your physical skills to the test.
-In three stages, you test your sight, strength and balance.
-The mast workers have been taking such tests at Grimeton since the 1920s.
+In The Control, your physical skills are put to the test.
+In three stages, you get to test your vision, strength, and balance.
+Something that mast workers have been doing in Grimeton since the 1920s.
+We call it an obstacle course, others call it the world’s best playground!

 Included in the entrance